SilkRose/Census-Consensus/readme.md

 # Census Consensus

 Census Consensus is Silk Rose's 2026 April Fools event.
-The site is live at: https://census.silkrose.dev/
+The site is live [here](https://census.silkrose.dev/), and the story can be read [here](https://www.fimfiction.net/story/589323/census-consensus).

 ## Dependencies setup